Comrade Tambo's London Recruits: Development

 In 2018, Main met Durban producer Jacintha de Nobrega at a KwaZulu-Natal Film Commission delegation to the BFI London Film Festival in 2018.
-"Jacintha made it clear that we should come to Durban and KZN to film," explains Gordon Main - UK Director/Producer.
+"Jacintha made it clear that we should come to Durban and KZN to film," explains Main.
 "It was the making of our project.

 Production

-The cast and crew of the feature documentary "London Recruits" filmed in KwaZulu-Natal.
+The cast and crew of London Recruits filmed in KwaZulu-Natal.

-In March 2019, Haverhub, the old Art Deco post office at Haverfordwest in Wales was transformed into eleven sets, including a London pub complete with fake cigarette smoke, secret training rooms, and a series of budget South African hotel rooms.
+In March 2019, Haverhub, the old Art Deco post office at Haverfordwest in Wales, was transformed into eleven sets, including a London pub complete with fake cigarette smoke, secret training rooms, and a series of budget South African hotel rooms.
 Main, who is from Roch near Haverfordwest, stated that it was a great experience to be able to film in his home county.
 "I believe passionately in Welsh talent and I saw this as an brilliant opportunity to bring the production home," he said.
 Principal photography took place over six weeks early in 2020 in South Africa at Inanda, KwaZulu-Natal, Durban Central, the Durban High Court, Tinley Manor, Ballito, the Durban shipyard, and Shongweni Nature Reserve.

 The film was produced by the Barefoot Rascals company in co-production with Arclight Productions in association with Deerstalker, Curlyman, Sensor Shot, BARC Productions, AfricanFuturist Arts and Inside Out Films.

 Release

-London Recruits premiered at and opened the Joburg Film Festival on February 28, 2024 at Theatre on The Square, Nelson Mandela Square, Sandton, Johannesburg, South Africa.
-It went on to win Best Documentary 2024, the Jury stated, "London Recruits brought a fresh and different perspective.
+London Recruits premiered at and opened the Joburg Film Festival on 28 February 2024 at Theatre on The Square, Nelson Mandela Square, Sandton, Johannesburg, South Africa.
+It went on to win Best Documentary 2024, when the jury stated: "London Recruits brought a fresh and different perspective.
 The use of humour and brilliant storytelling connects us all in our humanity."
 Its selection as the opening film speaks to its importance and relevance in African cinema.

 Reception

-Newspaper critics have been positive.
+Newspaper critics have given positive reviews.
 Charles Leonard of South Africa's Mail and Guardian stated: "I prepared with a double espresso.
 Sometimes political doccies — even ones with a cracking storyline like this one — can be earnest, self-important and boring.
 But, at the end, I burst into spontaneous applause with the rest of the audience."
-He went on to say, "There are many reasons why it worked so well — a combination of using the larger-than-life Kasrils; lively interviews with several of the original recruits…" …"wide-ranging footage beyond the typical apartheid-era material, including some sourced from private archives; re-enactments with well-cast actors; excellent cinematic storytelling and superb editing.
-In Hollywood's Variety magazine Thinus Ferreira called the film "…an edge-of-your-seat documentary thriller set in the early 1970s, blending elements of espionage, courage, sacrifice and jaw-dropping twists."
+He went on to say: "There are many reasons why it worked so well — a combination of using the larger-than-life Kasrils; lively interviews with several of the original recruits… ...wide-ranging footage beyond the typical apartheid-era material, including some sourced from private archives; re-enactments with well-cast actors; excellent cinematic storytelling and superb editing.
+In Hollywood's Variety magazine, Thinus Ferreira called the film "…an edge-of-your-seat documentary thriller set in the early 1970s, blending elements of espionage, courage, sacrifice and jaw-dropping twists."